Precision Castparts Corp.: Early 2000s

-Environment

 In May 2011, toxic chemicals such as nitrogen dioxide and hydrochloric acid were unexpectedly released at the company's titanium plant on Johnson Creek Blvd, Portland, Oregon.
 Although four people were hospitalized, nobody was permanently injured from the fumes.
 Firefighters had difficulty shutting down the plant.

-The Toxic 100 Air polluters index from the University of Massachusetts listed Precision Castparts as the number one air polluter in the U.S. in the August 2013 edition, which the company called a flawed study.
+The Toxic 100 Air polluters index from the University of Massachusetts listed Precision Castparts as the number one air polluter in the U.S. in the August 2013 edition, although the company called it a flawed study.